xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __config_force_control__(self, coord, c_axis, f_ref, limits):

 ```
-set force control parameters.
+Set force control parameters.
 Note:
-    1. only available if firmware_version >= 1.7.0
+    1. only available if firmware_version >= 1.8.0

 :param coord:  task frame.
 0: base frame.
 1: tool frame.
 :param c_axis: a 6d vector of 0s and 1s.
 1 means that robot will be compliant in the corresponding axis of the task frame.